Kerry Von Erich: Intercontinental Heavyweight Championship and various feuds (1990–1991)

 In June 1990, Von Erich signed a contract with Vince McMahon's World Wrestling Federation (WWF).
 He debuted on the Saturday Night's Main Event XXVII as a fan favorite under the ring name Texas Tornado (while being openly acknowledged as Kerry Von Erich by announcers), defeating Buddy Rose, who coincidentally was his first opponent in his career.
 While WWF announcers didn't openly mention Kerry's past accomplishments, they did acknowledge that he was a veteran superstar who didn't have to prove anything to anyone.
-At SummerSlam, Tornado substituted for the injured Brutus Beefcake and defeated Mr. Perfect to win the Intercontinental Championship.
+At SummerSlam, Tornado substituted for the injured Brutus Beefcake and defeated Mr. Perfect to win the WWF Intercontinental Championship.
 After he became champion, Tornado defended the title for three months, including a match against Haku on the October 13 Saturday Night's Main Event XXVIII before losing the title back to former champion Mr. Perfect in a rematch on the December 15 (taped November 19) edition of Superstars.
 Von Erich lost this match, and the title to Perfect due to interference from Ted DiBiase.
 Von Erich would go on to get revenge against Dibiase in a series of matches.

-At Survivor Series in 1990, while still Intercontinental Champion, he wrestled in a Survivor Series match where he teamed with the WWF Champion The Ultimate Warrior (formerly The Dingo Warrior in World Class) and the Legion of Doom (Hawk and Animal).
+At Survivor Series in 1990, while still Intercontinental Champion, he wrestled in a Survivor Series match where he teamed with the WWF Champion Ultimate Warrior (formerly Dingo Warrior in World Class) and the Legion of Doom (Hawk and Animal).
 He was eliminated by long-time rival Mr. Perfect, but his team won the match.

 At the Royal Rumble in 1991, he participated in the Royal Rumble match where he entered fifth and was eliminated by The Undertaker after lasting nearly half an hour.
 He made his only WrestleMania appearance at WrestleMania VII, defeating Dino Bravo following a Tornado Punch.
 Von Erich continued to be heavily pushed for the first half of 1991 and did not suffer another pinfall defeat until August 17, 1991, when he was defeated by The Warlord in Landover, MD.
 At SummerSlam, he teamed with the British Bulldog and Ricky Steamboat in a six-man tag team match to defeat the team of The Warlord and Power and Glory (Paul Roma and Hercules).